The huge Horse Lubber Grasshopper grabs attention for its size, then delights with its bright pink wings.

-Young Horse Lubbers have a bright fuchsia pink hindwings that serve as a warning to their small avian predators.
+Horse Lubber Grasshoppers have a collection of visual, olfactory, and audible deterrents for would-be predators.
+Young Horse Lubbers have a bright fuchsia pink wings that serve as a warning to small avian predators.
 The contrast in color from its black body is hard to miss.
 The Horse Lubber Grasshopper also secretes a noxious, frothy substance from the thorax (chest region).
-This is also meant to deter would-be predators from pursuing it as food.
-The grasshopper will also drop to the ground and 'hiss' when disturbed; males even snap their forewings.
+This is also meant to deter would-be predators from trying to eat it.
+The grasshopper also drops to the ground and 'hisses' when it is disturbed; males even snap their forewings.

 They can be found in fields, parks, on the roadside, and unfortunately on tires that run them over when they try to cross highways.
 They can be found in open developed areas, and they are partial to the amaryllis plant, though they do little damage to it.